 Soldotna is located at the intersection of the Sterling and Kenai Spur Highways on the Kenai Peninsula, 140 miles from Anchorage and 70 miles from Homer, and was founded when the highways were completed in the 1940s.
 The town is situated around the Kenai River and is a major destination for fishing.

-Each summer, thousands of Alaska residents and visitors alike stream into Soldotna on a quest for legendary Kenai River salmon.
+Each summer, thousands of Alaska residents and visitors stream into Soldotna on a quest for legendary Kenai River salmon.
 In fact, the world’s largest king salmon was plucked from the waters of the Kenai River in 1985 and the 97.2-pound trophy now hangs on the wall of the Soldotna Visitor Information Center.
 Biologists believe genetics and the fact that Kenai River salmon often spend an extra year at sea account for their gargantuan size.
 A trophy salmon elsewhere in Alaska is a 50-pound fish, while here, anglers don't get too excited until a king salmon tops 75 pounds.

 Things to do

-Golfers can hit the links at two area golf courses that include pro shops, lounges and cart rentals.
+Golfers can hit the links at two area golf courses that include pro shops, lounges, and cart rentals.

 Several lodging options can be found right on the banks of the Kenai River for quick access to fishing, including hotels, inns, fishing lodges, B&Bs, campgrounds, and RV parks.
 A good selection of restaurants, two local breweries, and a couple of grocery stores are located in town along the Sterling Highway.